SkretasLab/ProteoSeeker/README.md

 Miniconda for Linux: https://docs.anaconda.com/free/miniconda/miniconda-install/

 ### 2. git, wget, gzip, tar:
-These packages should be installed in the enviroment from which the installation of ProteoSeeker will be initiated.
-It is suggested that a new enviroment is created to install these tools rather than insatlling them in the base enviroment.
-In general, only git will need to be installed, the other packages are part of the base enviroment.
+These packages are handled by the installation process of ProteoSeeker and are installed in a enviroment from which the installation of ProteoSeeker will be initiated.
+A new enviroment called "ps_install" is created, used to download and collect the latter packages.
+If one wants to use a custom conda enviroment to base upon it the installation of ProteoSeeker, the latter enviroment should contain the following:
 ~~~bash
 conda create -n ps_install
 conda activate ps_install